jonreid/XcodeCoverage/README.md

 These scripts provide a simple way to generate HTML reports of the code coverage of your Xcode 4.5 project.

-The goal is to faciliate manual browsing of code coverage, without requiring a separate app.

 Installation
 ============